MirelaI/flask_heroku_example/README.md

 ```
 touch .env
 ```
 And let's define some environemnt variables in it.
-Add the following content you your `.env` file:
+Add the following content to your `.env` file:

 ```bash
 MAILGUN_SECRET_KEY=Some value
 ANOTHER_APP_SECRET_KEY=Different_value
 ```
 Now we are in a situation that we have a new file `.env` in our app and we need to avoid git publishing it.
-Run the `git status` command and you will see that git sees `.env` as an untracked file:
+Run the `git status` command and you will notice that `git` sees `.env` as an untracked file:

 ```bash
 git status